Ernst Zündel: Holocaust denial

-Holocaust denial trials in the 1980s
+Trials in the 1980s

 David Irving, whom Zündel met in 1986 and who helped Zündel in 1988 in his second trial for denying the Holocaust.
 Irving was himself jailed in Austria in 2005 for the same crime.

 In 1983, Sabina Citron, a Holocaust survivor and founder of the Canadian Holocaust Remembrance Association, filed a private complaint against Zündel before the Canadian Human Rights Tribunal.
+In December of 1983, she filed a private criminal prosecution against Zundel for the crime of spreading false news, as set out in section 181 of Canada's Criminal Code.
 In 1984, the Ontario government joined the criminal proceedings against Zündel based on Citron's complaint.
-Zündel was charged under the Criminal Code, section 181, of spreading false news by publishing Did Six Million Really Die?
-The Truth At Last.

 Zündel underwent two criminal trials in 1985 and 1988.
 The charge against Zündel alleged that he "did publish a statement or tale, namely, Did Six Million Really Die? that he knows is false and that is likely to cause mischief to the public interest in social and racial tolerance, contrary to the Criminal Code".
 After a much publicized trial in 1985, Zündel was found guilty.
-One of the prosecution witnesses, Auschwitz survivor Arnold Friedman, a Holocaust educator in Toronto, testified that "prisoners marched off to the ovens never returned" to which Zündel's lawyer, Doug Christie, replied "if those who disappeared might not have been led out a nearby gate".
+One of the prosecution witnesses, Auschwitz survivor Arnold Friedman, a Holocaust educator in Toronto, testified that "prisoners marched off to the ovens never returned" to which Zündel's lawyer, Doug Christie, responded by asking "if those who disappeared might not have been led out a nearby gate".

-His conviction was later overturned in an appeal on a legal technicality, leading to a second trial in 1988, in which he was again convicted.
-Zündel was originally found guilty by two juries but was finally acquitted upon appeal by the Supreme Court of Canada which held in 1992 that section 181 (formerly known as section 177) was a violation of the guarantee of freedom of expression under the Canadian Charter of Rights and Freedoms.
+His conviction was later overturned in an appeal on a legal technicality, leading to a second trial in 1988, in which he was again convicted, by a second jury.

-The 1988 trial relied on testimony from Holocaust deniers David Irving and Fred A. Leuchter, a self-taught execution technician.
-Leuchter's testimony as an expert witness was accepted by the court, but his accompanying Leuchter report was excluded, based on his lack of engineering credentials.
+The defence at the 1988 trial relied on testimony from Holocaust deniers David Irving and Fred A. Leuchter, a self-taught execution technician.
+Leuchter's testimony as an expert witness was accepted by the court on a very limited range of issues, and his accompanying Leuchter report was excluded, based on his lack of engineering credentials.
+He was allowed to testify only about what he saw on his trip to Auschwitz, and to compare what he saw with the execution technology that he worked with, but was ruled to have no qualifications to testify about toxicology or the construction of crematoria.
 In 1985, key expert testimony against Zündel's Holocaust denial was provided at great lengths by Holocaust historian Raul Hilberg, who refused to testify at Zündel's 1988 trial.
-Zündel was convicted in 1988 and sentenced to 15 months imprisonment by an Ontario court; however, in 1992 in R v Zundel his conviction was overturned by the Supreme Court of Canada when the law under which he had been charged, reporting false news, was ruled unconstitutional.
+Zündel was convicted in 1988 and sentenced to 15 months imprisonment by an Ontario court.
+However his conviction was overturned by the Supreme Court of Canada which held in 1992 that section 181 (formerly known as section 177) was a violation of the guarantee of freedom of expression under the Canadian Charter of Rights and Freedoms.